Best Medicare Advantage Plans in Louisiana (2026)

 HMO-POS Medicare Advantage plans in Louisiana have a strong mix of quality and affordability.
 Of the 10 available plans, seven earn 4-star CMS ratings, and none fall below 3 stars.
 Annual out-of-pocket maximums average $5,571 for the plan type, though limits range widely from $3,500 to $9,250.

-• Wellcare is the best HMO-POS provider in Louisiana, featuring three plans averaging $32 per month and a $4,200 out-of-pocket maximum, though CMS ratings sit at 3.5 stars.
+• WellCare is the best HMO-POS provider in Louisiana, with three plans averaging $32 per month and a $4,200 out-of-pocket maximum, though CMS ratings sit at 3.5 stars.

-• Blue Cross Blue Shield has a higher 4-star rating but also carries higher $63 average monthly premiums and $4,606 out-of-pocket maximums.
+• Blue Cross Blue Shield has a higher 4-star rating but also charges higher average monthly premiums at $63 and $4,606 out-of-pocket maximums.

 Wellcare3.50$32$4,20035.00